amshekar/ts-sarvajna/README.md

   use the  index and ask the questions

  # LlAMa is the state-of-the-art large language models can run  on your our local computer.
-  LlamaIndex 🦙 (GPT Index) is a project that provides a central interface to connect your large language models (LLMs) with external data.
+  LlamaIndex 🦙 (GPT Index)  provides a central interface to connect your large language models (LLMs) with external data.
  # It allows us  to index our data for various LLM tasks, such as text generation, summarization, question answering, etc., and remove concerns over prompt size limitations.